menu

 West Yarmouth is a suburban neighborhood (based on population density) located in Yarmouth, Massachusetts.

-West Yarmouth real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
+West Yarmouth real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the West Yarmouth neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics